|Professional Engineer II|

 |ESSENTIAL WORK TASKS|

-Plans, organizes, assigns and supervises the design and preparation of engineering plans, functions and activities for Public Works including, but not limited to: street improvements, intersections (channelization and turning lanes), railroad crossings, bridges and drainage, sanitary sewer, and other related public works projects.
+Plans, organizes, assigns and supervises the design and preparation of engineering plans, functions and activities including, but not limited to: street improvements, intersections (channelization and turning lanes), railroad crossings, bridges and drainage, sanitary sewer, and other related public works projects.

 Analyzes problems related to the pretreatment of wastewater; approves pretreatment plant design; conducts compliance inspections of pretreatment facilities; reviews state and federal regulations to ensure compliance.